golang/proposal/design/draft-workspace.md

 or annoying to write.
 The format used by the `go.mod` file is already familar to Go programmers, and is easy for both humans and computers to read and write.

-Modules are listed only by directory because the directory is all that is needed to locate the module and its `go.mod` file, and determine its path.
-But because a module's path is not always clear from its directory name, we will allow the go command add comments on the `directory` directive with the module path.
-An alternative to listing module directories would be to list the go.mod files rather than the directory.
-That would make it more clear that submodules are not added to the workspace, but then every path would end in 'go.mod' which would be redundant.
+Modules are listed by the directory containing the module's `go.mod` file rather than listing the paths to the `go.mod` files themselves to avoid the redundant basename in every path.
+Alternatively, if the `go.mod` files were listed directly it would be more clear that directories aren't being searched for all modules contained under them but rather refer to a single module.
+Modules are required to be listed explicitly instead of allowing for patterns that match all modules under a directory because those entries would require slow directory walks each time the `go` command would need to load a workspace.
+Because a module's path is not always clear from its directory name, we will allow the go command add comments on the `directory` directive with the module path.

+Requiring the directories listed in the `go.work` file to have `go.mod` files means that projects without `go.mod` files can't be added to a workspace even though they can be required as implicit modules in `go.mod` files.
+To support these we would have to add to the `go.work` file some way of associating the directories with `go.mod` files.
+But these projects are already getting more rare and the missing `go.mod` can be worked around by adding a temporary `go.mod` file to the project's directory.

 The naming of the `go` and `replace` directives is straightforward: they are the same as in `go.mod`.
 The `directory` directive is called `directory` because